History Of The Electric Tattooing Machine.

 source- Inked Mag

-Samuel realized and also believed that he wasn’t far from success once he could make slight changes in the structure of actual Electric Pen, in order to make it an Electric tattooing machine.
+Samuel realized and also believed that he wasn’t far from success once he could make slight changes in the structure of the actual Electric Pen, in order to make it an Electric tattooing machine.
 Edison’s pen was a handheld, puncturing device, used for designing paper stencils.

 The accessibility of things for Samuel was not easy at all.
 Though there were a lot of advancements observed in that decade, like the electric motors and other electrically driven devices which were by now capturing the minds of the new inventors or the new bees in the scientific league.
 Therefore, Samuel developed his first machine right when electrical gadgets came into general use.
 Within a year’s time, electrically tattooed attractions seemed to have become a trend all over America.

 Samuel’s machine worked by using a hollow needle filled with permanent ink.
-He was credited with the creation of an electric tattooing machine with the help of Edison’s blueprint of Electric Pen, to which Samuel had added an ink reservoir.
+He was credited with the creation of an electric tattooing machine with the help of Edison’s blueprint of the Electric Pen, to which Samuel had added an ink reservoir.
 That was so innovative and smart.

 The History Of The Electric Tattooing Machine: How Old Was The Art Of Tattooing?